 DIY Homemade Hand sanitizer case study - Debunking the myths from the fact

-- You can not use Essential oils as hand sanitisers.
-Essential oils are not approved as biocides – which means they cannot be used as the active component in a hand sanitiser.
+- You can not use Essential oils as hand sanitizers.
+Essential oils are not approved as biocides - which means they can not be used as the active component in a hand sanitiser.
 Simply put - ESSENTIAL OILS ARE NOT APPROVED AS DISINFECTANTS.

 - The alcohol percentage required for any hand sanitizer to work effectively as a disinfectant would need a minimum of 60% alcohol content.
 Which means you would require a special kind of alcohol (denatured alcohol) and not your standard over the counter drinking spirits.
 There are of course other ingredients other than alcohol that counts as biocides but they are highly regulated and require product approval before placing on the market = not recommended to play around with at home.

-Now to some real proven facts that actually work in preventing the spread of germs and virus.
+Now to some real proven facts that actually work in preventing the spread of germs and viruses.

 3 simple advice that we know works to prevent